markushevpro/godot-minimize-html-build/addons/minimize_html_build/README.md

 </p>

 ## How it works
-The add-on resaves large files (.pck, .wasm) with gzip compression and adds the ability to load gzip-compressed assets in the browser using [pako](https://github.com/nodeca/pako).
+The add-on resaves large files (.pck, .wasm) with gzip compression, minifies core files (.js and .html) and adds the ability to load gzip-compressed assets in the browser using [pako](https://github.com/nodeca/pako).
 Nothing else will be changed in your files.

 ## Usage
-1. Install the addon from AssetLib (coming soon) or from source (copy `addons` folder to your project directory)
+1. Install the addon from [AssetLib](https://godotengine.org/asset-library/asset/3862) or from source (copy `addons` folder to your project directory)
 2. Enable the plugin in your Project Settings.
 3. Export your project to Web.